 Several features make Bali a great place to come diving.
 First of all, the Isle of Gods is one of the best destinations in the world to go muck diving, also sometimes called macro diving.
 Essentially, muck diving entails diving on the bottom of a dive site covered in sediments and look for the tiny organisms that live in it.
 Indeed, the muck, made of dead coral skeletons and algae, is home to a series of juvenile, exotic and unusual life forms, such as nudibranch, shrimps, and octopi.
 Muck diving is especially popular amongst photographers and experienced divers, so if that is the kind of diving that interests you, don’t forget your camera!

 Another type of diving that is rather popular in Bali is drift diving.
 The many currents that surround the island make it an ideal place for divers to just go in the water and let the currents carry them.
 Perfect conditions to « sit back », relax, and enjoy the view.

-If you are not an experienced diver, or even if you’ve never dove before, Bali can be a great choice to start or continue your training.
-The great visibility, gentle currents and water temperature are ideal conditions to get introduced to the wonders of underwater discoveries.
+If you are not an experienced diver, or even if you’ve never dived before, Bali can be a great choice to start or continue your training.
+The great visibility, gentle currents, and water temperature are ideal conditions to get introduced to the wonders of underwater discoveries.